rupertobensi/dotfiles/.zprezto/modules/prompt/external/powerlevel10k/README.md

 This command may result in random errors, misbehaving code and progressive slowdown of Zsh.

 If you've made changes to `~/.zshrc` or to files sourced by it, restart Zsh to apply them.
-The most reliable way to do this is to type `exit` and then start start a new Zsh session.
+The most reliable way to do this is to type `exit` and then start a new Zsh session.
 You can also use `exec zsh`.
 While not exactly equivalent to complete Zsh restart, this command is much more reliable than `source ~/.zshrc`.

+### Transient prompt stops working after some time

+See [weird things happen after typing `source ~/.zshrc`](
+  #weird-things-happen-after-typing-source-zshrc).

 ### Cannot make Powerlevel10k work with my plugin manager